andrewbeng89/mitb_gae_demo/readme.md

 6. Push the update `git push origin master`
 7. You can track the build progress at the Travis-CI website

-* updating to include push public folder to gh-pages
+* updated to include public folder push to gh-pages branch
+* coming soon: challenging tasks